contrapunctus-1/chronometrist/README.md

 * Show details for time spent on a project when clicking on a non-zero "time spent" field (in both Chronometrist and Chronometrist-Report buffers).

 ### chronometrist
-1. **Custom day start/end time** - option to use a specific time to define when a day starts/ends. e.g. 08:00 will mean a day starts and ends at 08:00 instead of the usual 24:00/00:00.
-Helpful for late sleepers.
-2. Suggest reasons by frequency?
-So your most-used reason for the task is the default suggestion.
-If you usually _don't_ provide a reason for the task, the default is nil.
-3. **Better shortcuts** - shortcuts derived from the first alphabet of each project might be nicer.
+1. **Better shortcuts** - shortcuts derived from the first alphabet of each project might be nicer.
-4. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
-   - Maybe make modeline slowly change color the longer you do something?
-5. **Reminder notifications** - a common issue with time trackers is that people forget to clock in/out.
+2. **Reminder notifications** - a common issue with time trackers is that people forget to clock in/out.
 A potential solution can be to have Emacs remind people (ideally via desktop notifications?) -
    * when they haven't clocked in, every X minutes (e.g. 30)
    * that they are clocked in, every X minutes (e.g. 30)
    * of course, modeline support might help too.